-Stock-based payments, excluding restricted stock, are valued using a Black-Scholes option pricing model.
+The Company values stock options and warrants using the Black-Scholes option pricing model.
 Grants of stock-based payment awards issued to non-employees for services rendered have been recorded at the fair value of the stock-based payment, which is the more readily determinable value.
-The grants are amortized on a straight-line basis over the requisite service periods, which is generally the vesting period.
+The grants are amortized on a straight-line basis over the requisite service periods, period, which is generally the vesting period.
 If an award is granted, but vesting does not occur, any previously recognized compensation cost is reversed in the period related to the termination of service.
 Stock-based compensation expenses are included in cost of goods sold, selling general and administrative expenses, or research and development, depending on the nature of the services provided, in the Condensed Consolidated Statements of Operations.
 Stock-based payments issued to placement agents are classified as a direct cost of a stock offering and are recorded as a reduction of additional paid in capital.
 Forfeiture of stock-based payment awards are recorded in the period in which they occur.